laterahl/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 [![Authentication](images/desktop/authentication-small.png)](images/desktop/authentication.png)

-## Launching a private  Desktop
+## Starting a virtual Desktop

 <iframe width="280" height="155"srcdoc="https://www.youtube.com/embed/VebHTUonOSs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Once you have access to SD Desktop, you can use the service to turn on your virtual computer ( here called Desktop), choosing bwteen four pre-built options.
+Once you have access to SD Desktop, you can use the service to turn on your virtual computer (here called Desktop), choosing bwteen four pre-built options.
 This operation can be carried out with a few clicks and does nto require any techincal knoledge.
 The services  will  start your virtual Desktop (or in techincal terms: luanch a virutal machine) and create a secure connection between CSC and your browser.
 The process is completely automated and might take **up to 30 minutes**.

 After starting your  Desktop, the virtual computer will always be directly available for use, every time you login to the service.
 Morever, the running Desktop will consume billing unites (or resources) from your CCS project, ultil the Desktop is deleted.
 As each CSC project has a defoult amout of billing units, we will give an example of consumption for each option.